 - 4 slices sharp cheddar

-- Gently press the beef mixture into an ungreased square 8-inch pan.
+- Gently press the beef mixture into an ungreased glass square 8-inch pan.

-- Bake until cooked through, about 15 minutes.
+- Bake until cooked through, 12-15 minutes.
 A meat thermometer should read 160 degrees F.

 - If there's a lot of cooking liquid in the pan, you can drain some.
 I like to keep it and allow some of it to get absorbed back into the burgers as they rest.

-- Top the cooked meat with the cheese slices.
-Return the pan to the oven and bake just until cheese is melted, about 2 minutes.
+- Top the cooked meat with the cheese slices, as shown in the video below.
+Return the pan to the oven and bake just until cheese is melted, 1-2 minutes.

-- Remove the pan from the oven and allow to rest and set for 5 minutes.
+- Remove the pan from the oven and allow the burgers to rest and set for 5 minutes.
 Cut into four squares and serve.